Moexipril and Hydrochlorothiazide

 Neurologic/Psychiatric: insomnia, postural dizziness, somnolence, dry mouth, anxiety, nervousness, paresthesia, depression, neuritis, hypesthesia, decreased libido, neuralgia, amnesia, ataxia, cerebral infarct, emotional lability, facial paralysis, hypokinesia, neurosis, vocal cord paralysis

-Renal: albuminuria, urinary frequency, hematuria, glycosuria, cystitis, dysuria, nocturia, polyuria, kidney calculus, pyelonephritis, urate crystalluria, urinary casts, urinary retention
+Renal: albuminuria, urinary frequency, hematuria, glycosuria, cystitis, dysuria, nocturia, polyuria, kidney calculus, pyelonephritis, urate crystalluria, urinary casts, and urinary retention.

 Monotherapy with moexipril has been evaluated for safety in over 3000 patients.
-In clinical trials, the observed adverse experiences with moexipril were similar to those seen in the moexipril hydrochloride/hydrochlorothiazide trials.
+In clinical trials, the observed adverse experiences with moexipril were similar to those seen in the moexipril hydrochloride and hydrochlorothiazide tablets trials.